 Why it rocks: On any given Sun., there are at least five different birthday parties bumping at once.
 But with a park this size (including 16 BBQ grills), everyone has enough space to spread out and get in on the fun.
 Toddler birthday parties with a few activities and games (a pinata is a must) are best served here.
 While parents looking for a little friendly competition can get their volley on over at the sand court.

 How to book it: Reserve your space for 4 hours, (11:00 a.m. to 3:00 p.m.).
-Cost is $60 for Santa Monica residents and $90 for Non-residents—additional hours are available for a fee.
+Santa Monica residents get a financial break opposed to non-residents—additional hours are available for a fee.
 Email to make a reservation or create an account online.